Mobile teams provide psychosocial support to children and youngsters.Read more

 people helped to date at borders

-Impressions of our aid for the people in Ukraine and the refugees:
+Impressions of our humanitarian aid in the first weeks of the war:

 Cologne/Lviv.
 On Wednesday, 4 May, Malteser International and Malteser Ukraine send its 150th relief transport for the people in Ukraine and neighbouring countries.
 44 pallets medical supplies donated by the global healthcare group Fresenius and medicines will be transported from Germany to Lviv in Ukraine.
 The transport is supported by the organisation "action medeor".
 The Order of Malta in Ukraine will distribute the aid delivery to hospitals that are currently in great need of medical material.Read more